CWSwastik/CRUx-Round-3-Submission/CruxTaskBot/README.md

 ### GitHub Integration
 - **Track Pull Requests and Issues:** CruxTaskBot monitors user-generated pull requests and issues.
 When commits are pushed, the bot displays the relevant PR or issue in the Discord server.
-- **User Activity:** Allow users to view the activity, including authored pull requests and issues, of a specific user when prompted.
+- **User Activity:** Allows users to view the activity, including authored pull requests and issues, of a specific user when prompted.

 ### Documentation Generation
 - **Generate Documentation:** Create documentation files in Markdown format (.md) for source code files.
 The bot & extension can automatically generate documentation upon request.